 The Massasauga Rattlesnake chooses to reside in locations combining temperature and moisture, such as:

 Spring and fall mark the primary mating seasons for Massasauga Rattlesnakes.
 After a gestation period of about 3.5 months, these creatures exhibit remarkable maternal instincts, providing extraordinary care for their unborn offspring.
-It’s noteworthy to mention that these birth processes are live, a trait not shared by all species of snake.
-Offspring typically stay with their mother for several days post-birth before setting off on their own.
+It’s noteworthy to mention that these birth processes are live, a trait not shared by all snake species.
+Offspring typically stay with their mother for several days post-birth before setting off independently.
 Interestingly, female snakes can only reproduce biennially.

-Known to lead solitary lives, Massasauga Rattlesnakes hibernate exclusively in mammal burrows during the cold season.
-They migrate to warmer grounds when the weather breaks, always returning to the same hibernation spot each year.
-Habitually residing in damp environments, they are efficient swimmers, yet love idling in the sun on high ground.
+Known to lead solitary lives, Massasauga Rattlesnakes hibernate exclusively in mammal caves during the cold season.
+When the weather breaks, they migrate to warmer grounds, returning to the same hibernation spot each year.
+Habitually residing in damp environments, they are efficient swimmers yet love idling in the sun on high ground.

 Notorious carnivores, these rattlers have a preference for small rodents, such as:

-Occasional delicacies may include small birds, insects, frogs, or even other snakes.
+Occasional delicacies may include small birds, insects, frogs, or snakes.
 Their typical hunting strategy involves immobilizing their prey with venom before consuming them.
-However, weaker creatures such as baby mice or frogs may be consumed without the venomous strike.
+However, weaker creatures like baby mice or frogs may be consumed without the venomous strike.

 Threats to the existence of Massasauga Rattlesnake

 Despite being effective predators, Massasauga Rattlesnakes face threats.
-Among known menaces are hawks, larger snakes, and mammalian predators like foxes and raccoons.
-However, the greatest current threat facing these creatures today is humankind.
-Human encroachment into their natural habitats and killing contests in the ’70s have left the Massasauga Rattlesnake’s population significantly impaired.
+Among known menaces are hawks, more giant snakes, and mammalian predators like foxes and raccoons.
+However, the most significant current threat facing these creatures today is humankind.
+Human encroachment into their natural habitats and killing contests in the ’70s have significantly impaired the Massasauga Rattlesnake’s population.

 Related Resources: Rattlesnake Facts